Posted Sep 19, 2020 | By Alejandra Cerball

 Oxnard has been a playground for the rich and famous for decades.

 Oxnard has been a playground for the rich and famous for decades.
-With mile-long stretches of sandy beaches, it’s no wonder celebrities have chosen to purchase coastal properties to escape Tinseltown’s hustle and bustle.
+With mile-long stretches of sandy beaches, it’s no wonder celebrities have chosen to purchase coastal properties to escape Hollywood's hustle and bustle.

-This Southern California town has also been the backdrop to some of your favorite movies and TV shows, including Clueless, Big Little Lies, and Back to the Future.
+Oxnard has also been the backdrop to some of your favorite movies and TV shows, including Clueless, Big Little Lies, and Back to the Future.
 In the 1920s, Hollywood flocked to Oxnard Beach to film The Sheik starring Rudolph Valentino.
 Oxnard Beach became known as ‘Hollywood by the Sea,’ and in the 1990s, Melrose Place filmed scenes along Capri Way in Oxnard Shores.

 Did you know Sideways and Captain Marvel shot scenes in Oxnard?
 Check out Famous Film Locations in Oxnard to see what other movies were filmed here.